 In today’s chaotic hiring market, recruitment marketing has emerged as a widely adopted practice among recruiters and HR professionals.
-By definition, recruitment marketing is a tactic used by an organization to source, manage, and nurture passive talent — before they apply to an open position.
+By definition, recruitment marketing is a tactic used by an organization to source, manage, and nurture passive talent — before they apply for an open position.

-Pursuing passive candidates may seem counter intuitive at first, but recruitment marketing works.
+Pursuing passive candidates may seem counter-intuitive at first, but recruitment marketing works.
 Check out these statistics:

 - Companies that use recruitment marketing are 13% more likely to employ highly engaged individuals, compared to those who do not use the practice (source).

 - 86% of HR professionals agree that recruitment marketing is an effective strategy to identify, attract, engage and nurture candidates (source).

 In today’s post, we outline four simple steps to recruit like a marketer today!

 Create Candidate Personas

 In the recruiting industry, where ‘time to fill’ is a prominent metric for measuring success, there is little room for inefficient prospecting practices.
 Yet, on average, nearly three-quarters of candidates identified in an initial search are deemed unqualified or irrelevant for the position (source).

 To increase productivity, create candidate personas before launching your initial search.
 Similar to a marketing department’s buyer personas – which are profiles of an organization’s best customers – candidate personas define an organization’s ideal candidates.

 To create these profiles, consider what motivators, experiences and characteristics of a candidate are important to your organization.
 When implemented effectively, candidate personas can be used to inform your entire recruiting strategy, from more targeted searches to improved communication and engagement with your candidates.